experimaestro/experimaestro-ir/docs/source/letor/index.rst

 Listeners can be used to monitor the learning process

-.. autoxpmconfig:: xpmir.letor.learner.LearnerListener
+.. autoxpmconfig:: xpmir.learning.learner.LearnerListener
    :members: __call__

-.. autoxpmconfig:: xpmir.letor.learner.ValidationListener
+.. autoxpmconfig:: xpmir.letor.ValidationListener

 Scorers
 =======